 Allowing yourself time to heal and recover after childbirth is not often talked about in detail.
 We can sometimes expect to be up and about and resuming normal life just a few days after giving birth, but this can be both physically and mentally detrimental when trying to adjust to life with a newborn family member.
-Resting is essential to optimise the recovery process, so try to engage any help you can from your partner, family, older children and friends to help out during this period.
+Resting is essential to optimize the recovery process, so try to engage any help you can from your partner, family, older children and friends to help out during this period.

 Soreness around the perineal area (vulva, vagina, anus) after a vaginal birth is extremely common, whether you have a tear and/or any stitches in this area.